-Chairman Roemer, Ranking Member West, and members of the House Finance Subcommittee on Health and Human Services, thank you for allowing this testimony today.
+Chairman Huffman, Ranking Member Antonio, and members of the Senate Health Committee, thank you for allowing this testimony today.
 The Ohio Alliance of Boys & Girls Clubs is the statewide voice of the 13 Club organizations operating over 60 Club sites in the state.
 Our shared mission across Ohio is to enable all young people, especially those that need us most, to reach their full potential as productive, caring, responsible citizens.

-As introduced, House Bill 110 contains a line-item appropriation to Ohio Clubs of \$5M in federal pass through dollars each fiscal year via the TANF Block Grant program.
+As introduced and as passed by the Ohio House, House Bill 110 contains a line-item appropriation to Ohio Clubs of \$5M in federal pass through dollars each fiscal year via the TANF Block Grant program.
 We respectfully request that this line-item be protected and maintained in the final version of the state's operating budget.